 Daniel Brown, M.A., LGPC

-Daniel's experience is in helping adolescent and adult clients suffering from substance abuse and sexual addictions, anxiety disorders, depression, bipolar disorder, life/career adjustments, relationship difficulties, and marriage preparation (experience with FOCCUS).
+Daniel’s experience consists of helping adolescent and adult clients suffering from alcohol, substance abuse and sexual addictions, anxiety disorders, specific phobias/fears, depression, bipolar disorder, schizophrenia, life/career adjustments, spiritual issues, relationship difficulties, and marriage preparation (experience with FOCCUS).

-In addition to his phone counseling work, Daniel works with adolescents and adults at a local mental health clinic in Pennsylvania doing individual, couples, and family counseling.
+Daniel currently works with adolescents and adults at local mental health clinics in West Chester and Havertown, Pennsylvania doing individual, couples, and family counseling.